King's Bench Division: History

 The King's Bench was divided into two parts: the Crown side, which had an unlimited criminal jurisdiction, both at first instance or as a court to which legal questions arising out of indictments in other courts could be referred; and the plea side, which dealt with actions of trespass, appeals of felony, and writs of error.
 The Lord Chief Justice of the King's Bench was styled the Lord Chief Justice of England, being the highest permanent judge of the Crown.

 The King's Bench became a fixed court sitting in Westminster Hall.
 Its justices travelled on circuit, a requirement of Magna Carta.
 By a legal fiction, criminal cases to be heard in the shires were set down for trial in Westminster Hall "unless before" (nisi prius) the justice came to the county, which was where the trial actually took place.

 During the Commonwealth of England, from 1649 to 1660, the court was known as the Upper Bench.

 The English Court of King's Bench was abolished in 1875 by the Supreme Court of Judicature Act 1873.
 The Court's jurisdiction passed in each case to a new High Court of Justice and specifically to the King's Bench Division of that court.

+In 1992, Ann Ebsworth was the first woman to be assigned to the Queen's Bench Division.

 The court gave its name to London's King's Bench Prison, in which many defendants were subsequently incarcerated, and to King's Bench Walk in the Inner Temple.